dcloudio/hbuilderx-extension-docs/en/Tutorial/settings/font.md

 The font list contains all installed fonts in the operating system.

-Custom, only fill in the existing fonts in the operating system;
+You can choose any font you like from the installed fonts.

-If you need to customize, you need to install the corresponding font first.
+To use custom fonts, you must first install the fonts.

 ### Example

 Take [source-code-pro](https://github.com/adobe-fonts/source-code-pro) as an example.

-After downloading the font, click Install, and the font list will appear after the installation is successful.
+Downloading the font and click to install.
+After the installation is successful, the new font will appear in the font list.

 <img src="/static/snapshots/tutorial/font_2.png" />